GaetanJuvin/camoufox-ruby/README.md

 Camoufox::SyncAPI::Camoufox.open(headless: true) do |browser|
   page = browser.new_page
   page.goto("https://example.com")
+  page.wait_for_selector('h1')
   puts page.title
+  puts page.content.include?('Example Domain')
 end
 ```

 Behind the scenes the Ruby port encodes the Camoufox launch options, hands them to a small Node.js
 bridge, and lets Playwright do the heavy lifting.
 You must supply a Playwright driver bundle or
 installation so the Node script can `require('playwright')`.

+The synchronous helper keeps a Firefox page alive for the lifetime of the Ruby object, so follow-up
+calls like `wait_for_selector`, `content`, or `title` reuse the same DOM state without re-launching
+the browser for every method.

 ### Launching the Playwright server (experimental)